-MBA 5227 MBA Capstone (2 semester hours)
+MBA 5447 Capstone (4 semester hours)

-This course allows students to integrate their learning and experiences throughout the program in the creation of a venture or project they might pursue once they have left the program.
-Designed to build off concepts and techniques taught in the Entrepreneurship and Innovation Course
+This course allows students to establish a link between their academic knowledge and practical applications by partnering with business and industry in their community.
+Students will plan, develop, and propose a capstone project with emphasis on management consulting or integrate their learning experiences throughout the program in the creation of a venture or project they might pursue once they have left the program.
+Designed to build off concepts and techniques taught in the Entrepreneurship and Innovation Course.